Mir Qasim: Life

-Upon ascending the throne, Mir Qasim repaid the East India Company with lavish gifts, as thanks for their support in his ascension to the throne.
+Upon ascending the throne, Mir Qasim rewarded the East India Company with lavish gifts.He also granted it the right to collect revenue of the districts of Burdwan, Midnapore and Chittagong.
 However, Qasim soon ran into disputes with the Company over trade issues, as they objected to Qasim's attempt to levy import and export tariffs on their goods.
 In particular, they objected to a 9% duty imposed of all foreign traders.
 The relationship between Qasim and the company slowly deteriorated, and he shifted his capital from Murshidabad to Munger in present-day Bihar where he raised an army, financing his new troops by streamlining tax collection.

 Qasim vigorously opposed the East India Company's position that their Mughal license (a dastak) meant that they could trade without paying taxes (other local merchants with dastaks were required to pay up to 40% of their revenue as tax).
 Frustrated at the British refusal to pay these taxes, Mir Qasim abolished taxes on the local traders as well.
 This upset the advantage that the European traders had been enjoying so far, and hostilities built up.
-Mir Qasim invaded the Company offices in Patna in 1763, killing several Europeans including the Resident.
+Mir Qasim invaded the Company offices in Patna in 1763, massacring 45 Europeans, including the Resident.
 Mir Qasim allied with Shuja-ud-Daula of Avadh and Shah Alam II, the incumbent Mughal emperor against the British.
 However, their combined forces were defeated in the Battle of Buxar in 1764.
 Qasim also launched a brief invasion of Hindu Kingdom of Nepal in 1763 during the reign of Maharajadhiraja Prithvi Narayan Shah, the first King of Nepal.
 Kanak Singh Baaniya, Chief Minister of Makwanpur, had requested Qasim's intervention against Shah after he had taken Bikram Sen, the king of Makwanpur, hostage.
 Qasim dispatched a military force under the command of his general Gurgin Khan to invade Nepal.
-Khan was swiftly defeated by Shah's army, and retreated.
+Gurgin was swiftly defeated by Shah's army, and retreated.

 Unlike Siraj-ud-Daulah before him, Mir Qasim was an effective and popular ruler.
-Their victory at Buxar established the East India Company as a powerful force in the province of Bengal in a much more real sense than at Plassey seven years earlier and at Bedara five years earlier.
+His defeat at Buxar established the East India Company as a powerful force in the province of Bengal in a much more real sense than at Plassey seven years earlier and at Bedara five years earlier.
 By 1793 the East India company had abolished the Nizamat (referring to the Mughal suzerainty) and became completely in charge of the former Mughal province.